dunglinu/digitalocean-promo-code/README.md

 ## Active Promo Codes

-Here are the current verified DigitalOcean promotional codes for February 2025:
+Here are the current verified DigitalOcean promotional codes for 2025:

 | Coupon Code   | Description                                           |
 |---------------|-------------------------------------------------------|